moq-wg/moq-transport/draft-ietf-moq-transport.md

 The Object Status field is only sent if the Object Payload Length is zero.

-The Subgroup ID of an object with a Forwarding Preference of "Datagram" (see {{object-fields}}) is zero.
+The Subgroup ID field of an object with a Forwarding Preference of "Datagram" (see {{object-fields}}) is set to the Object ID.

 ## Examples